Astros' Hinch urges managers to ignore Twitter

 "When it doesn't work out, it's a public slaying on Twitter," Hinch said Monday.
 "I would encourage any young manager to get off Twitter.
 It's not healthy."

-John Lackey, pitching on consecutive days for the first time in his professional career, gave up a game-ending, three-run homer to Justin Turner that gave the Los Angeles Dodgers a 4-1 win in Game 2 of the NLCS.
+John Lackey, pitching on consecutive days for the first time in his professional career, gave up a game-ending, three-run homer to Justin Turner that gave the Dodgers a 4-1 win in Game 2 of the NLCS.

 Davis, a three-time All-Star, threw 44 pitches Thursday night in getting the last seven outs of Game 5 of the NL Division Series at Washington.
 It was his highest pitch count in two years.